Porto&NorthTaberna Lura

 Region

-From the green of the Minho to the highlands of Trás-os-Montes, the North is a land of abundance and celebration.
-Here the tasca smells of smoked meats and house wine, and everything is shared at the table — from the petisco to the conversation that lingers.
+From the green of the Minho to the highlands of Trás-os-Montes, the Porto&North is a land of abundance and celebration.
+Here the “tasca” smells of smoked meats and house wine, and everything is shared at the table — from the petisco to the conversation that lingers.

 ExploreRegion

-Between the Aveiro lagoon, the slopes of Serra da Estrela and the old streets of Coimbra, the Centre holds a thousand landscapes on a single plate.
-Here the tasca is a meeting point, where sea and mountain sit side by side.
+Between the Aveiro lagoon, the slopes of Serra da Estrela and the old streets of Coimbra, the Center of Portugal holds a thousand landscapes on a single plate.
+Here the “tasca” is a meeting point, where sea and mountain sit side by side.

 ExploreRegion